 Enabling two-factor authentication for your Outlook account means you can only sign in with your password after verifying access to a secondary device, such as your smartphone.

-This security measure significantly reduces the chance of an inbox takeover (it protects against 99.9% of automated attacks).
+This security measure significantly reduces the chance of an inbox takeover (it protects against 99.9% of automated attacks, approximately 72% in the U.K.).

-It is a simple but effective measure you can take to ensure you are the only person with access to confidential data in your account.
+It is a simple but effective measure you can take to make sure you are the only person with access to confidential data in your account.

 Again, if you're handling sensitive data, two-factor authentication should be enabled for all accounts, especially administrators.